 Boogieman Blues 4

-Imhosen gurgled something.
+Imhosen gurgled something, incoherently.

-“I’m surprised, as well,” Dracula agreed.
+“I’m surprised, as well.”
+Dracula agreed.
 “Who knew old Wolfie here was capable of such humility.”

-The three of them turned around to catch sight of a lumbering, misshapen creature walk by their table; giving them the middle finger, before strolling up to the counter bar.
+“You guys are a bunch of queers, you know that?”
+A gravelly voice suddenly taunted from out of nowhere.
+The three of them turned around in time to catch sight of a lumbering, misshapen creature walking by their table, its middle finger extended in their direction, before strolling up to the counter bar.
 The wolfman was about to jump from his seat to give the interloper the beating of a lifetime, but Imhosen placed a bandaged hand on his shoulder.

-“I know but it’s those assholes that keep feeding fuel to the fire!
+“Yeah, but it’s those assholes that keep feeding fuel to the fire!
 Someone needs to shove their heads up their own asses at some point.”

-“Understandable, but then you will end up looking like the asshole.
+Dracula shrugged.
+“Understandable, but then you will be the one looking like the asshole.
 They have an uncanny way of twisting the truth.
 You got to be the bigger man and beat them at their own game.”

 The wolfman thought about it for a moment.

 “If we’re the queers, then why are you getting all touchy-feely on Gills over there?”
 The wolfman shouted over the music at the troll, whom was in the middle of poking a finger at the bartender.
-The decrepit little creature looked confused for a moment, before it made its way out of the establishment; it’s face flushed in embarrassment.
+The decrepit little creature looked confused for a moment, before it made its way out of the establishment; face flushed in embarrassment.

 Boogieman Blues 5